An Introduction to Mutual Funds

 Liquidity — Mutual fund investors can readily redeem their shares at the current NAV — plus any fees and charges assessed on redemption — at any time.

-But mutual funds also have features that some investors might view as disadvantages, such as:
+Having said the above, mutual funds also have features that some investors might view as disadvantages, such as:

 Costs Despite Negative Returns — Investors must pay sales charges, annual fees, and other expenses (which we’ll discuss below) regardless of how the fund performs.
-And, depending on the timing of their investment, investors may also have to pay taxes on any capital gains distribution they receive — even if the fund went on to perform poorly after they bought shares.
+Depending on the timing of their investment, investors may also have to pay taxes on any capital gains distribution they receive — even if the fund went on to perform poorly after they bought shares.

 Lack of Control — Investors typically cannot ascertain the exact make-up of a fund’s portfolio at any given time, nor can they directly influence which securities the fund manager buys and sells or the timing of those trades.